-Multitenant domains use a single shared Coherence cluster that is available across all domain partitions.
+Multitenant domains use a single shared Oracle Coherence cluster that is available across all domain partitions.
 Application caches are isolated, and can also be shared, at the domain partition level.
-Common deployment tooling is used to deploy and manage Coherence Grid ARchives (GAR) modules and common partition lifecycle operations are used to manage the life cyle of Coherence services.
+Common deployment tooling is used to deploy and manage Oracle Coherence Grid ARchive (GAR) modules and common partition lifecycle operations are used to manage the life cycle of Oracle Coherence services.

-Coherence setup in a multitenant domain requires the use of managed Coherence servers.
-You must first create a Coherence cluster for the domain and configure all managed Coherence servers to be part of the cluster.
-Managed Coherence servers are typically set up in tiers using WebLogic Server clusters, which allows Coherence to easily scale up or scale down as required.
+Oracle Coherence setup in a multitenant domain requires the use of managed Oracle Coherence servers.
+You must first create an Oracle Coherence cluster for the domain and configure all managed Oracle Coherence servers to be part of the cluster.
+Managed Oracle Coherence servers are typically set up in tiers using WebLogic Server clusters, which allows Oracle Coherence to easily scale up or scale down as required.
 For details, see Administering Clusters for Oracle WebLogic Server.
-In addition, Coherence applications must be packaged as GAR modules in order to be deployed to a multitenant domain, for details on packaging a Coherence application as a GAR module, see Developing Oracle Coherence Applications for Oracle WebLogic Server.
+In addition, Oracle Coherence applications must be packaged as GAR modules to be deployed to a multitenant domain.
+For more information about packaging an Oracle Coherence application as a GAR module, see Developing Oracle Coherence Applications for Oracle WebLogic Server.

 Cache sharing allows a single cache instance to be used by multiple domain partitions.
 Each tenant has access to the same cache.
 Cache sharing is enabled at the partition level and must be set for each domain partition that accesses the cache.
 Cache sharing is transparent to the application.

-When deploying Coherence applications, use the Scope field to specify the domain partition to which the application is deployed.
-Coherence applications can be deployed to a:
+When deploying Oracle Coherence applications, use the Scope field to specify the domain partition to which the application is deployed.
+Oracle Coherence applications can be deployed to the following:

 Cache configuration properties can be specified for each domain partition.
-Partition-specific values are injected into the cache configuration when a GAR module is initialized.
-For example, a cache in one partition may be configured to expire entries after 5 minutes and for another domain partition the cache may be configured to expire entries after 10 minutes.
+Partition-specific values are inserted into the cache configuration when a GAR module is initialized.
+For example, a cache in one partition may be configured so that entries expire after 5 minutes and for another domain partition the cache may be configured so that entries expire after 10 minutes.
 In both cases, the same cache configuration file is deployed in the GAR module.